 Especially for long-haired cats, brushing your cat is a crucial aspect of caring for them.
-Not only does it help prevent matting in their fur that can cause issues with their skin and disrupt their comfort, but brushing also helps to keep their fur healthy.
-Even if you have a short-haired cat, brushing them regularly can cut down on the amount of hair your cat ingests during self-grooming.
+It helps prevent matting in their fur that can cause issues with their skin and disrupt their comfort, but brushing also helps keep their coat healthy.
+Even if you have a short-haired cat, brushing them can cut down on the amount of hair your cat ingests during self-grooming.
 Questions arise about how brushing a cat can affect them and if you can overdo it.
 In this article, you’ll understand the ins and outs of cat brushing to ensure your kitty feels and looks their best.

-There are many benefits to brushing your cat, most of which directly affects the health of their skin and coat.
+Most of the benefits of brushing your cat affect the health of their skin and coat.
 One of the most obvious ways that brushing your cat helps them is that, much like with people, it helps to avoid tangles and can stop them from turning into mats.
 Another way that brushing benefits your cat is through the distribution of the natural oils in their fur that helps to maintain it.

-There are also other benefits to brushing your cat that doesn’t have to do directly with their skin and coat.
-While brushing, you can give your cat a thorough check for any skin abnormalities while also looking for ticks and fleas.
-Brushing your cat may also allow you to bond with it more easily while also helping your cat become used to being handled, an act that may help the cat’s vet visits go more smoothly.
+There are also other benefits to brushing your cat that doesn’t have to do it directly with your skin and coat.
+While cleaning, you can give your cat a thorough check for any skin abnormalities while also looking for ticks and fleas.
+Brushing your cat may also allow you to bond with it more efficiently while also helping your cat become used to being handled, an act that may help the cat’s vet visits go more smoothly.

-Cats will groom themselves from time to time when they sense they need it, but you should step in in order to ensure they are as clean and well taken care of as possible.
+Cats will groom themselves from time to time when they sense they need it, but you should step in to ensure they are as clean and well taken care of as possible.
 Then, there comes the question of just how often you should be grooming your cat.
 Really, it depends on the type of fur that your cat has.
-Long-haired cats will need to be groomed more frequently than other cats because there is more fur to become matted and tangled than there is with short-haired cats.
+Long-haired cats will need to be groomed more frequently than other cats because more fur will become matted and tangled than short-haired cats.

-While brushing a cat is crucial to their health, it’s important that you don’t overdo it.
-If you brush your cat too frequently every single day or for too long at a time, it could pose negative effects indeed.
-Too much brushing can not only make your cat’s skin feel more sensitive, but it can also lead to bald patches in the fur.
+While brushing a cat is crucial to their health, you mustn’t overdo it.
+If you clean your cat too frequently every day or for too long at a time, it could have adverse effects indeed.
+Too much brushing can make your cat’s skin feel more sensitive, but it can also lead to bald patches in the fur.

 When you brush your cat, you likely notice that a lot of hair comes out and gets stuck to the brush.
 You might even have little piles of hair to clean up at the end of your brushing sessions, and because of all of the hair that comes loose, you might think you are going to cause the cat to shed more; but, that’s not the case.
-In fact, it is impossible to prevent your cat from shedding completely, but when you brush them, you can help cut down on the amount of cat hair in the home significantly.
+In fact, it is impossible to prevent your cat from shedding completely, but when you brush them, you can significantly reduce the amount of cat hair in the home.

 As you brush your cat, you are actually reducing the chances of it shedding as much hair.
 This is because when you brush your cat, you are brushing free all of the loose hairs that would soon come loose and cover your furniture and clothes on their own.
 Brushing and grooming your cat regularly according to the needs presented by their hair type and length will go a long way toward reducing shedding.

-While it is a good idea to take your cat to a groomer regularly to get them professionally groomed, brushing a healthy, consistent amount will keep them comfortable in-between visits.
-Brushing your cat benefits everything from your cat’s coat to their skin and can even help make them less anxious when being handled by people, including your vet.
+While it is a good idea to take your cat to a groomer regularly to get them professionally groomed, While it is good to take your cat to a groomer regularly to get them professionally groomed, brushing a healthy, consistent amount will keep them comfortable in-between visits.
+Cleaning your cat benefits everything from your cat’s coat to your skin, and it can even help make them less anxious when being handled by people, including your vet.
 Keep the information covered in this article in mind the next time you break out a brush to groom your cat and make the experience of grooming more comfortable for both you and your kitty in the short and long terms.

 You May Also Like